mitranim/jisp/readme.md

 ### Built-ins

-JavaScript is a method-oriented language that avoids global functions in favour of object methods.
-At the risk of violating this paradigm, jisp introduces a few global convenience functions.
-They're embedded into your program on compile.
+Jisp comes with some built-in convenience macros and functions.
+The functions, if you use them, are embedded into your program on compile.
+No globals are leaked.

 Examples: